Alex-Nalin/MentionBot_2.0/readme.md

 https://developers.symphony.com/symphony-developer/docs/get-started-with-python.

+**New in this release:**
+- Handling of "Message Reply" and "Forwarded Message" which may contain an @mention /all call.

+- The message to the members is now delivered via Symphony Blast API which all members will receive in their IMs with direct link to the original message.

 <b>WORKFLOW</b>

-Add bot to room and use @mention /all to @mention all members of the stream (Room/MIM/IM)
+Add bot to room and use @mention bot /all to @mention all members of the stream (Room/MIM/IM)

 ##